-Tax Measure Type Year of introduction % of Tax Revenue from Corporate Taxes Amount (in BGN) Tax rate of withholding tax on Income from dividends and shares in liquidation surplus - 5 % 2007 0.52% 15,009,545 Tax exemption of any income from disposition of financial instruments admitted to trading on a Regulated Market 2007 X The tax expenditure has not been measured.
+Tax Measure Type Year of introduction % of Tax Revenue from Corporate Taxes Amount (in BGN) Tax rate of withholding tax on Income from dividends and shares in liquidation surplus - 5 % 2007 0.49% 17,263,012 Tax exemption of any income from disposition of financial instruments admitted to trading on a Regulated Market 2007 X The tax expenditure has not been measured.
 Tax exemption from corporate income tax for collective investment schemes, national investment funds and special purpose vehicles 2007 X The tax expenditure has not been measured.
 Tax exemption from corporate income tax for the Bulgarian Red Cross 2007 X The tax expenditure has not been measured.
-Tax exemption from corporate income tax and income tax for institutions of higher education 2007 Х The tax expenditure has not been measured.
-Tax exemption from corporate income tax and income tax for the Bulgarian Academy of Sciences, the Academy of Agriculture, etc. 2007 Х The tax expenditure has not been measured.
-Remission of up to 100 per cent of the corporate income tax for undertakings engaging in manufacturing activities in municipalities with high unemployment rates 2007 0.33% 9,516,607 incl. tax relief constituting de minimis aid 0.10% 2,735,604 incl. in cases of tax relief constituting regional aid 0.24% 6,781,004 Remission of up to 60 per cent of the corporate income tax for registered agricultural producers 2007 0.94% 26,872,133

-Remission of corporate income tax for undertakings employing people with disabilities 2007 0.04% 1,063,906 Remission of 50 per cent of the corporate income tax for social security and health insurance funds 2007 0.0001% 4,117 Accelerated tax depreciation (100% per annum) for assets generated as a result of R&D (art.69 of the CITA) 2007 X The tax expenditure has not been measured.
-Tax losses carry forward 2007 7.30% 209,034,809 Tax deductible expense for donations 2007 0.17% 4,834,232 Tax deduction for hiring unemployed persons 2007 X The tax expenditure has not been measured.
-Remission of 50 per cent of the income tax for budget enterprises 2007 0.02% 590,432 Tax exemption of fringe benefit expenses on food vouchers 2007 1.04% 29,748,812 Accelerated tax depreciation (art.55, par.3 and 6 of the CITA) 2007 Х The tax expenditure has not been measured.
-Tax-recognized cost upon grant of scholarships 2007 0.01% 283,080 Total 10.37% 296,957,673
+Tax exemption from corporate income tax and income tax for institutions of higher education 2007 X The tax expenditure has not been measured.
+Tax exemption from corporate income tax and income tax for the Bulgarian Academy of Sciences, the Academy of Agriculture, etc. 2007 X The tax expenditure has not been measured.
+Remission of up to 100 per cent of the corporate income tax for undertakings engaging in manufacturing activities in municipalities with high unemployment rates 2007 0.39% 13,852,834 incl. tax relief constituting de minimis aid 0.10% 3,675,346 incl. in cases of tax relief constituting regional aid 0.29% 10,177,487 Remission of up to 60 per cent of the corporate income tax for registered agricultural producers 2007 1.78% 62,507,354 Remission of corporate income tax for undertakings employing people with disabilities 2007 0.05% 1,725,357 Remission of 50 per cent of the corporate income tax for social security and health insurance funds 2007 0.002% 72,841 Accelerated tax depreciation (100% per annum) for assets generated as a result of R&D (art.69 of the CITA) 2007 X The tax expenditure has not been measured.
+Tax losses carry forward 2007 6.33% 222,903,317 Tax deductible expense for donations 2007 0.12% 4,077,847 Tax deduction for hiring unemployed persons 2007 X The tax expenditure has not been measured.
+Remission of 50 per cent of the income tax for budget enterprises 2007 0.02% 688,039 Tax exemption of fringe benefit expenses on food vouchers 2007 1.1% 38,773,684 Accelerated tax depreciation (art.55, par.3 and 6 of the CITA) 2007 X The tax expenditure has not been measured.
+Tax-recognized cost upon grant of scholarships 2007 0.01% 264,935 Total 10 10.28% 362,129,220

-The "Tax losses carry forward" measure is included as a tax expenditure item under the corporate taxes in Bulgaria and it should also be kept in mind that in some countries this measure is defined as part of the tax benchmark.
-For 2020 the relative share of the tax expenditure under the "Tax losses carry forward" tax measure is 70.4 % of the total amount of the tax expenditure group under CITA.
-On an annual basis, the tax expenditure from this measure increases by 6.1% (BGN 12.1 million).
-The group of tax expenditure under corporate taxes not only has the largest number of tax expenditures identified but is also distinguished by the high share of unmeasured tax expenditure - 8 out of 20 (40%).
-This circumstance is due to the above-mentioned lack of access to the information needed for the assessment of a given tax expenditure.
+The "Tax losses carry forward" measure is included as a tax expenditure item under the corporate taxes in Bulgaria.
+In this regard it should also be kept in mind that in some countries this measure is defined as part of the tax benchmark.
+For 2021 the relative share of the tax expenditure under the "Tax losses carry forward" tax measure is 61.6 % of the total amount of the tax expenditure group under CITA.
+On an annual basis, the tax expenditure from this measure increases by 6.6% (BGN 13.9 million) close to that one in the previous year.
+There is also an increase in the tax expenditures associated with remission of corporate tax preferences under the CITA.
+The total amount of the estimated corporate tax measures increase by 22.0% compared the